-Social distancing means staying apart physically.
-But we can stay connected by talking, texting, and being together virtually.
+We can stay connected by talking, texting, and being together virtually.
 We're used to doing this with friends.
 But some people may need help staying connected.

 Teach your parents and grandparents how to use Skype or Zoom if they don't already know.
 Have virtual get-togethers.
 Send each other funny cartoons and uplifting messages.
 Share memes.

 Because of social distancing, people need to find ways to stay connected more than ever.

 Your area might allow people to get together for sports, activities, and school.
 If you do get together with other people, be sure to wear a mask, wash your hands well and often, and stay 6 feet apart.
 There may be other recommendations to help slow down the spread too.
 For example, if you go back to school, you may be asked to stay with the same teacher and students for the whole day.